krossetti/DDL-DC/entity-resolution-basics.md

 (y)es / (n)o / (u)nsure / (f)inished
 ```

-You can experiment with typing the 'y', 'n' and 'u' keys to flag duplicates for active learning.
-When you are finished, enter 'f' to quit.

-## Active learning

 Active learning is the so-called 'special sauce' behind Dedupe.
 As in most supervised machine learning tasks, the challenge is to get labelled data that the model can learn from.
 The active learning phase in Dedupe is essentially an extended user-labelling session, which can be short if you have a small dataset, and can take longer if your dataset is big.
 You are presented with 4 options;

-In Figure 1, you see the first set of pairwise with the four choices below:

-(y)es:    confirms that the two references are to the same entity
-(n)o:     labels the two references as not the same entity
-(u)nsure: does not label the two references as the same entity or as different entities
-or
-(f)inished: ends the active learning session and triggers the supervised learning phase.

-#####Figure 1.
 ![Dedupe snapshot](figures/dedupeEX.png)

-#####Figure 2.
+You can experiment with typing the 'y', 'n' and 'u' keys to flag duplicates for active learning.
+When you are finished, enter 'f' to quit.

+ - (y)es:    confirms that the two references are to the same entity
+ - (n)o:     labels the two references as not the same entity
+ - (u)nsure: does not label the two references as the same entity or as different entities
+ - (f)inished: ends the active learning session and triggers the supervised learning phase

 ![Dedupe snapshot](figures/dedupeEX2.png)

 As you can see in the example above, some comparisons are very easy to decide.
 The first contains zero for zero hits on all four attributes being examined, so the verdict is most certainly a non-match.
 On the second, we have a 3/4 exact match, with the fourth being fuzzy in that one entity contains a piece of the matched entity; Ryerson vs Chicago Public Schools Ryerson.
 A human would be able to to discern these as two references to the same entity, and we can label it as such to enable the supervised learning that comes after the active learning.